What is Computer Forensics?

 Computer forensics is a computer investigation and analysis technique used to acquire civil, criminal or administrative evidence from a computer system.
 Some reasons for seeking this type of evidence may include: theft of trade secrets, destruction or theft of intellectual property, criminal misuse, or fraud.
 Kimmons utilizes numerous methods for discovering data on a computer system.
 These methods can also recover encrypted, damaged or deleted files.
 The information found can be useful in depositions, litigation, or discovery.
+Deleted emails and texts can often be retrieved as well.

 Who can Benefit from this Type of Investigation?